ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Periodic paydown is akin to how one might pay down a car loan or a mortgage.
 The team makes space to pay off debt on a fixed interval (e.g., a day per sprint, a couple of days per month, or a couple of weeks per quarter).
 Google famously allowed their engineers 20 percent time to work on whatever they wanted, including paying down debt or innovating on new projects and tools.
 The idea here is the same: as a manager, you explicitly make time and encourage the team to make investments into the tools and processes used to do engineering.

 For example, the Shape Up method (see Tech Process, page 157) describes a two-week cooldown period after a six-week cycle, or 25 percent of an eight-week period, for making technical investments.
-Keep in mind that 25 percent isn't a magic number; the right percentage will depend on your team s debt inventory.
+Keep in mind that 25 percent isn't a magic number; the right percentage will depend on your team's debt inventory.

 #### Continuous Paydown